umur/waa-may-2022-final-project/README.md

 * Admin can manage tenants and landlords.
 *  Admin can Activate/Deactivate landlords and tenants.
 * Admin can reset passwords.
+* Tenants and landlords can rest their password.
+	* Users should follow a password reset link.
 * Create charts for followings:
 	* Total income per location.
 (Pie chart)
 	* Number of properties rented in a week per each day.
 (Line Chart)